-That’s what most would think about the cost of living in Singapore.
+That’s what most people would think about the living expenses in Singapore.

-How about the medical costs?
-Are they even more expensive?
+How about medical costs?
+Are they pricey too?

 Let’s find out.

 Here’s a compilation of the most important statistics on healthcare costs in Singapore.
 (This page will be updated from time to time to reflect the latest information.)

 - A Quick Overview of Healthcare in Singapore

 - 1) The inflation rate for medical costs was 10% per year

 - 2) The government spends more than $10 billion a year on healthcare

 - 3) The average hospital bill for surgical specialities ranges from $1,638 to $18,993

 - 4) The costs of treating a critical illness can amount to $100,000 to $200,000 yearly